melbesnard85/serverless-ecommerce/README.md

    yarn run dev
    ```

-7. When deploying to [ZEIT Now](https://zeit.co), you will have to set the [Now secrets](https://zeit.co/docs/v2/build-step#adding-secrets), so ensure that they've been added:
+7. When deploying to [Vercel](https://vercel.co), you will have to set the [Now secrets](https://vercel.co/docs/v2/build-step#adding-secrets), so ensure that they've been added:

    ```bash
    now secrets add base_url <your domain name>